 What is The MAAQ?

 The Association numbers over 2400 members, with approximately 60 affiliated clubs.
 It is also recognized as the sole representative organization for the sport in Queensland by the Federation Aeronautique Internationale (FAI) which is the world wide governing body for all forms of sporting aviation, including model flying through (MAAA) and Australian Sports Aviation Confederation.

 Codes Of Model Flying

 There are many different codes of model aircraft flying.
 Radio Control which includes War Birds, Scale, Racers, Miniature, Gliders, Sea Planes, Helicopters to name a few.
 Free Flight has both indoor and outdoor types.
 Control Line is a good introduction to model flying.

-There are Civil Aviation orders written which govern the sport, to which the MAAQ use as a minimum requirement.
+There are Civil Aviation orders written governing the sport, which the MAAQ use as a minimum requirement.

 Most affiliated clubs have instructors and experienced fliers that can provide lessons in learning how to set up and fly model aircraft.

 Clubs are open most weekends, Saturday and/or Sunday, with some operating on weekdays as well.